 Total flavonoid content

-The colourimetric method was used to determine the flavonoid content in the sample (Yadav et al., 2024) and the absorbance was measured at 420 nm and the flavonoid content was determined using a standard graph as quercetin equivalent (mg/g of extract) (Yadav & Agarwala, 2011).
-1mg/ml Quercetin was used as the standard.
+The colorimetric method was used to determine the flavonoid content in the sample (Yadav et al., 2024) and the absorbance was measured at 420 nm and the flavonoid content was determined using a standard graph as quercetin equivalent (mg/g of extract) (Yadav & Agarwala, 2011).
+One mg/ml Quercetin was used as the standard.

 Total phenolic content

 The total phenolic content was determined using the Folin-Ciocalteu method (Abdelhameed et al., 2021).
-1 mg/ml-1 gallic acid was used as a standard and the absorbance was measured at 765 nm.
-Standard curve was used to determine the results and expressed as gallic acid equivalent (mgg of extract) (Yadav & Agarwala, 2011; Borah & Biswas, 2018).
+One mg/ml gallic acid was used as a standard and the absorbance was measured at 765 nm.
+Standard curve was used to determine the results and expressed as gallic acid equivalent (mg/g of extract) (Yadav & Agarwala, 2011; Borah & Biswas, 2018).

 Total tannin content